yleduc/Geotrek-admin/docs/installation.rst

 Software requirements are :

-* Ubuntu Bionic 18.04 LTS.
+* Ubuntu Bionic 18.04 LTS OR Ubuntu Focal 20.04 LTS.
 Server flavor is recommended but any other flavors work too (desktop…)

 An Internet connection with open HTTP and HTTPS destination ports is required.